Zachary Lagha

-Zachary Lagha (born April 15, 1999) is a Canadian ice dancer.
-With his skating partner Marjorie Lajoie, he is a two-time Four Continents bronze medalist (2023, 2025), a seven-time Grand Prix medalist, 2022 CS Nepela Memorial champion, 2022 CS Budapest Trophy champion, and a four-time Canadian national medalist.
-Lajoie and Lagha represented Canada at the 2022 Winter Olympics.
+Zachary Lagha (born April 15, 1999) is a Canadian ice dancer, who currently competes with Hannah Lim.

+With his former skating partner Marjorie Lajoie, he is a two-time Four Continents bronze medallist (2023, 2025), a seven-time Grand Prix medallist, 2022 CS Nepela Memorial champion, 2022 CS Budapest Trophy champion, and a five-time Canadian national medallist.
+Lajoie and Lagha represented Canada at the 2022 and 2026 Winter Olympics.

 Lajoie and Lagha began their careers with a string of domestic titles in the youth ranks, including gold medals at the 2015 Canadian Novice Championships and 2015 Canada Winter Games, before making their international junior debut.
 They won four medals on the ISU Junior Grand Prix, three national junior titles, and became the second Canadian dance team to win the World Junior Championships in 2019.
 They represented Canada at the 2016 Winter Youth Olympics, finishing fourth in the dance event and winning a bronze medal in the team event.

 Personal life

-Lagha was born on April 15, 1999, in Greenfield Park, Quebec.
+Lagha was born on April 15, 1999, in Greenfield Park, Quebec, Canada.
 His family is of Algerian Canadian heritage.
 His mother, Fella Hammoutene, is an accomplished pianist and encouraged her son to study piano as well.
 Lagha enters musical competitions in the skating off-season.
 In June 2018, he won a scholarship after winning the first round and getting to the final at the prestigious Canadian Music Competition.

 Currently a student in contemporary dance at Concordia University, he identified coaching as his planned vocation following the end of his competitive career.

 He is fluent in English and French.